cdl-geneseo/geneseo-dictionary/F/Friend.md

 # Friend

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Friend

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Friend: verb to request the status of &quot;friend&quot; with someone on Facebook